-Once you loaded data into EasyMorph you can start transforming it.
+Once you have loaded data into EasyMorph (and profiled it), you can start transforming it.

-The basic way, which can be used for all transformations, is to click "Add transformation" in menu Main to get the list of available transformations, and then drag needed transformation from the list (in the sidebar) right onto a table.
-You can insert transformations at the end of the transformation chain, or between existing transformations.
+The basic way, which can be used for all actions, is to click "Add action" in menu "Main" to get the list of available actions, and then drag needed actions from the list (in the sidebar) onto a table.
+You can insert actions at the end of the actions chain, or between existing actions.

-You can also use the cell context menu to automatically create "Filter", "Clean up" and "Trim" transformations.
+You can also use the cell context menu to automatically create "Filter", "Clean up" and "Trim" actions.
 Right-click a cell and choose a command.

-Note that in some cases automatically created transformations might have incomplete properties.
-For instance when you aggregate data using the column right-click menu EasyMorph automatically creates "Aggregate" transformation with selected columns but without grouping.
-To specify grouping you will need to additionally edit properties of the "Aggregate" transformation in the side bar.
+Note that in some cases, automatically created actions might have incomplete properties.
+For instance, when you aggregate data using the column context menu EasyMorph automatically creates the "Aggregate" action and tries to guess anticipated aggregated functions and grouping.
+To change the aggregation function and grouping you may need to additionally edit properties of the "Aggregate" action in the side bar.

-The full list of available transformations with examples is available in the web-help.
-See Help: transformations.
+The full list of available actions with examples is available in the web-help.
+See Help: actions.

-There is a number of operations that can be performed with transformations in a project:
+There is a number of operations that can be performed with actions in a project:

 - Drag actions inside a table to reorder them